 - Forgetting about the feast or famine mentality that often drives us to take on more work and stress than we should and

-- Adopting a some self-care on a regular basis
+- Adopting some self-care on a regular basis.

 Making time for you is just as important as your client’s deadlines.
 And making sure you can enjoy your good physical and mental health should be the number one aim.